dscgith/dsnd_p1_airbnb_berlin/README.md

 | neighbourhoods.csv | Neighbourhood list for geo filter.
 Sourced from city or open source GIS files |
 | neighbourhoods.geojson | GeoJSON file of neighbourhoods of the city |

-Of those files only the listings dataset was analyzed in this notebook.
+Of those files only the listings.csv dataset was analyzed in this notebook.

 ---